 Brake Inspection Pro Tips

-The brakes are the most important systems on your car and doing a brake job is totally within the skill range of most DIY weekend worriers.
-But brakes are serious business and we’ll need to get this right.
-I’m a mechanic for more than twenty years and I’ll share all the brake hacks and tricks for nailing the job like a pro.
+The brakes are the most important systems on your car, and doing a brake job is totally within the skill range of most DIY weekend warriors.
+But brakes are serious business, and we’ll need to get this right.
+I’ve been a mechanic for more than 20 years, and I’ll share all the brake hacks and tricks to nail the job like a pro.

-Before any brake job, I like to drive the vehicle and check brake function.
-Typically I’ll drive the vehicle far enough to warm the brakes but before that, I’ll do some static checks.
+Before any brake job, I like to drive the vehicle and check the brake function.
+Typically, I’ll drive the vehicle far enough to warm the brakes, but before that, I’ll do some static checks.

 Static vehicle checks:

-- Check the brake fluid level – Low fluid level is usually caused by brake pad wear but it cold be a brake line or seal leak.
+- Check the brake fluid level – A low fluid level is usually caused by brake pad wear, but it could be a brake line or seal leak.

-- Fluid condition – Dark particles in the fluid suggests it’s old, brake fluid should be golden in color.
+- Fluid condition – Dark particles in the fluid suggest it’s old; brake fluid should be golden in colour.
 Change fluid every 3 years.

 Checks on Start-up:

-- Check brake booster – Place foot on the brake and start vehicle, pedal should sink a little.
+- Check brake booster – Place foot on the brake and start the vehicle, the pedal should sink a little.

-- At start up does the ABS light go out – ABS system is self diagnosing and the light stays on if the control module detects a problem.
+- At startup, does the ABS light go out?
+The ABS system is self-diagnosing, and the light stays on if the control module detects a problem.

 Checks on the road: